Street Fighting Years: Release

 Released in May 1989, the album became the band's fourth number one in the UK on the back of the chart-topping single "Belfast Child", which had been released three months earlier.
 "This Is Your Land" was chosen as the lead single for the US, but with guest vocals from the band's idol Lou Reed, the single failed to make a mark on the pop charts.
 The album performed relatively poorly in the United States and produced no hit singles.

-At the time of release for Street Fighting Years, the credits for the album suggested that Simple Minds had officially become a trio of Kerr, MacNeil and Burchill (all previous albums had credited the band as a full quintet).
-Unlike Giblin, Gaynor would rejoin the live band for the Street Fighting Years tour, and would remain an on/off member of the band in subsequent years.
-Malcolm Foster (formerly with The Pretenders) was hired as the new bass guitarist.
-Having grown unhappy with constant touring and other changes, and wanting to spend more time with his family, MacNeil would abruptly leave the band at the conclusion of the tour.
-Kerr and Burchill would remain the only official full band members from then on.
+Mel Gaynor rejoined the band for the Street Fighting Years tour, and remained an on/off member of Simple Minds in subsequent years.
+With John Giblin's departure permanent, Malcolm Foster (formerly with The Pretenders) was hired as the new bass guitarist, although he was not made an official band member.
+Having grown unhappy with constant touring and other changes, and wanting to spend more time with his family, MacNeil left the band at the conclusion of the tour.

 Simple Minds released on 6 March 2020 a 4-CD Super Deluxe box set edition of Street Fighting Years on UMC / Virgin Domestic, including the original album remastered at Abbey Road Studios, a CD of B-sides, edits and 12″ remixes, a 2-CD unissued Verona live show from 1989 plus brand new book including a new interview with Trevor Horn.
 Also available as 2-LP, 2-CD or remastered single CD.